alifeee/blogtest/factorio-proximity-chat/factorio-proximity-chat.md

 ## Making the Mumble Plugin

 After finding the up-to-date documentation for-real-this-time, I also found the [Mumble plugin template].
-This was a simple implementation of a Mumble plugin, with the latest API, written in C. In theory, it was [possible to use C++ or Rust][Mumble md#language-bindings] to write the plugin, but to keep it simple, I decided to just write it in C. I had also found that there was a [Positional Audio Helper][MumblePAHelper], which was only available in the pre-release of Mumble, [version 1.5][Mumble website#1.5], so I installed that (which will come back to bite me, as you will see...).
+This was a simple implementation of a Mumble plugin, with the latest API, written in C. In theory, it was [possible to use C++ or Rust][Mumble md#language-bindings] to write the plugin, but to keep it simple, I decided to keep to C. I had also found that there was a [Positional Audio Helper][MumblePAHelper], which was only available in the pre-release of Mumble, [version 1.5][Mumble website#1.5], so I installed that (which will come back to bite me, as you will see...).
 The helper showed all the data involved with positional audio:

 ![Screenshot of Mumble PA helper, showing lots of debug information including player and camera positions.](images/mumble_pa-helper.png)

 <figcaption>

-PA uses: `position`, `direction` (facing) and `axis` (for games with left-right leaning) for the player and the camera; `Context` (usually a server ID) to determine if the players are in the same game-server; and `Identity` (usually player ID) to tell players apart.
+PA uses: `position` (where you are), `direction` (which way you're facing) and `axis` (which way you're leaning, for games with leaning) for the player and the camera; `Context` (usually a server ID) to determine if the players are in the same game-server; and `Identity` (usually player ID) to tell players apart.
 If your context is the same as another person's, you will hear them based on where they are in the game.
 Positional audio!

 </figcaption>